aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/manage-brightness-contrast-psd-layers/_index.md

         BrightnessContrastLayer brightnessContrastLayer = (BrightnessContrastLayer)im.getLayers()[i];
 ```

 The `for` loop goes through each layer of the PSD.
 We’re checking if a layer is an instance of `BrightnessContrastLayer`.
-This is essential for ensuring you only attempt to change brightness and contrast on the right layers.
+This is essential for ensuring you only attempt to change PSD layer brightness on the right layers.

 ## Step 5: Adjust Brightness and Contrast